Abdullah0297445/Django-Projects/README.md

-# Miniature Hospital Management System
+# Django Projects

-This repo holds a simple Django Project.
+This repo holds simple Django Projects.
+Before proceding with any project make sure you read requirements.txt